lorpac/protein_partitioning_atomic_contacts/README.md

 ## How to cite

 If you use this code in your work, please cite:
-- L. Pacini and C. Lesieur, "A simple tool to diagnose sequence-variant dynamic perturbations by comparing atomic protein structures.", Submitted to PNAS on November 2020.
+- L. Pacini and C. Lesieur, "A simple tool to diagnose sequence-variant dynamic perturbations by comparing atomic protein structures.", Submitted to Bioinformatics in January 2021.

+## Licence

+The Building network source code is available under the [CeCILL](http://cecill.info/) licence.
+Please see `LICENCE.txt` for details.